evgenyneu/js-evaluator-for-android/README.md

 The result from JavaScript is returned asynchronously in the UI thread.
 It is recommended to evaluate in the UI thread as well.

+    // somewhere in UI thread ...
     jsEvaluator.evaluate("2 * 17", new JsCallback() {
       @Override
       public void onResult(final String result) {
-        // Result is returned here asynchronously
+        // Result is returned here asynchronously in UI thread }
-      }
     });